Kickapoo Traditional Tribe of Texas

-The Kickapoo Traditional Tribe of Texas, based in Eagle Pass, is a federally recognized tribe that uses revenue from its gaming and business operations to provide housing, education, and social services to its members.
+The Kickapoo Traditional Tribe of Texas, based in Eagle Pass, is a federally recognized tribe of Kickapoo people.
+It uses revenue from its gaming and business operations to provide housing, education, and social services to its members.
 The tribe has been held as a model for other Native American tribes seeking to lift their members out of poverty, because they were living under the international bridge over the Rio Grande as recently as the 1980s.

 They are one of three federally recognized tribes in Texas.

 Reservation

+Map of the Kickapoo Traditional Tribe of Texas and neighboring tribes.

 The Kickapoo Indian Reservation of Texas is located at on the Rio Grande on the U.S.-Mexico border in western Maverick County, just south of the city of Eagle Pass, as part of the community of Rosita South.
 It has a land area of 48 ha.
 About 960 tribal members are living on the Eagle Pass reservation and tribal lands in Nacimiento, Mexico, where the tribe often holds ceremonies.
 Tribal members must be at least one-fourth Kickapoo.